cameronmclean/labpatterns/notebook.md

 ```

 Next up is to have the POST operation save all the right things upon one submit
-And to add more fields to the table and prettyify the holw thing.
+And to add more fields to the table and prettyify the hole thing.
 Still need to sort browser back issues too - best to rerun the whole API call fetch/save/filter each time - i.e force page refress, as this is the only way to get all the options back, which the user will be expecting...

+##### 20140523

+Fixed browser back issues with thesaurus lookup.
+Just a hack to clear the db, and restart afresh with getting the current session force names, and recalling the API.
+Also forced page refresh in the template with `onunload=""` Better practice might be to cache all this stuff (either client or sever side) but for now just focusing on core functionality....